 This is what the paragraph said: A researcher called Ralph Haber published an article in the May 1970 issue of Scientific American.
 He showed people 2,500 images, one every 10 seconds over a seven hour period then, over the next three days, he tested them on their recall in the following way: he presented them with two pictures side by side and asked them to choose the one they thought was in the first 2,500. the second was a brand new picture. the subjects were tested with 300 sets of pictures and recognised between 85 and 95% of the original pictures correctly.

 Studies since then have got results as high as 99% correct, proving the almost infinite capacity of the mind to absorb information effortlessly.
 So it’s no surprise that PhotoReading produces measurable results with a few hours of training.
 Keep up your PhotoReading!

 Paul Scheele on his office balcony in Wayzata, Minnesota

 Don’t practice — just do!

 It’s easy to put off PhotoReading by thinking that it’s best to progress further through the Course first — or just experimenting with a few books casually.
 I’d recommend you dive straight in and PhotoRead books that capture your interest, regardless of your perceived level of knowledge of the PhotoReading steps.

-As it turned out, the CD also became a strong CD for motivation.
+As it turned out, the recording also became a strong force for motivation.
 It doesn’t talk you into doing something — it motivates from within.
-Many people actually feel a deep desire to get the project done after listening to the CD.
+Many people actually feel a deep desire to get the project done after listening to the recording.
 But it can’t get you to do something you don’t want to do.